Aalesund-Techschool/shell-scripting/exercises/exercise-3.md

 :pencil2: Try echoing out the value of `$PATH` to see if it includes the new directory we added.

-:pencil2: Try executing some of the scripts inside the `nerdschool-shellscripting` directory by typing `<scriptname.sh>` while the current directory is any other directory.
+:pencil2: Try executing some of the scripts inside the `techschool-shellscripting` directory by typing `<scriptname.sh>` while the current directory is any other directory.

 ### [Go to exercise 4 :arrow_right:](./exercise-4.md)